Carrollian manifolds and null infinity: A view from Cartan geometry: Carrollian spacetimes

 These ``Carrollian good-cuts'' crucially differ from the usual good-cut equation \cite{newman_heaven_1976,hansen_r._o._metric_1978,adamo_generalized_2010,adamo_null_2012} of null-infinity\footnote{Strictly speaking Newman's good-cut equations are obtained for $n=3$ and considering only the holomorphic part of this: One can always write the 2D metric as $h = P(z,\zb)^{-2} 2dz d \zb$ and we then have $(P\parD_z)^A(P\parD_z)^B\left(\covD_A \covD_B G\right) = \parD_z \left( P^2 \parD_z G\right) = \eth^2 G$.
 Introducing $\gs := (P\parD_z)^A(P\parD_z)^B \tfrac{1}{2}C_{AB}$ one recovers the canonical form $\eth^2 G - \gs\big|_{u=G}=0$ for the (generalised \cite{adamo_generalized_2010}) good-cut equations.}

-by a trace part.
+by a trace part (here $\big|_{tf}$ indicates ``trace-free part of'').
 While the usual good-cut equation has at most $(n+1)$ independent solutions, the Carrollian good-cuts must satisfy one more equation and have a maximum of $n$ independent solutions.
 This is ultimately related to the fact that the homogenous realisation of Carrollian geometry \eqref{Carrollian spacetimes: homogeneous space realisation} has $n$ Carrollian translations while the homogenous realisation of null-infinity \eqref{Null infinity: homogeneous space realisation} possess $n+1$ of these.
 This can be clarified by relating good-cuts to covariantly constant sections.